apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

   slapd.install=rpm -i symas-openldap-silver.version.platform.rpm
   ```

-7. Specify whether you want to enable slapo-rbac overlay:
+6. Specify whether you want to enable the slapo-rbac overlay:

  a.
 Yes, I want to enable slapo-rbac: